Project Financing/Bridge Financing

 - Borrower’s bank will pay the claim upon the SBLC/BG and foreclose Borrower’s collateral used to secure the instrument.

-*The Investment Partner—a supplier such as a solar panel manufacturer or EPC Contractor, or financial investor willing to invest in the project—can issue the SBLC/BG on behalf of the Borrower, which would likely necessitate an additional agreement between the Investment Partner and Borrower providing the Investment Partner with an equity stake in the project.
-However, the advantage to the Investment Partner is that they are providing a financial guarantee, rather than actual cash.
+*The Investment Partner: A third-party–such as a supplier, EPC Contractor or financial investor–can issue the SBLC/BG on behalf of the Borrower, which would likely require providing the Investment Partner with an equity stake in the project.
+The advantage to the Investment Partner is that they are providing a financial guarantee, rather than a direct cash investment.